indocomsoft/fluminus/README.md

 - Get announcements
 - Get listing of workbin files and download them
 - Get listing of webcasts and download them
+- Get listing of weekly lesson plans and their associated files

 ## Installation
 ### As a dependency